 Carolina Consortium on Human Development

-Our Spring 2022 consortium series will be held on Monday afternoons: join us from 2:00 – 3:15 PM (EST) via Zoom: https://zoom.us/j/98806793347.
-All talks will be online.
-This semester’s theme is: Leveraging Developmental Science to Inform Personalized Interventions: A Neuro-prevention Framework for Mitigating the Impact of Adverse Contexts on Developmental Trajectories.
+Recordings of the Spring 2022 Consortium series can be viewed at https://cchd.web.unc.edu/consortium-video-archives/.
+This semester’s theme was: Leveraging Developmental Science to Inform Personalized Interventions: A Neuro-prevention Framework for Mitigating the Impact of Adverse Contexts on Developmental Trajectories.

 Society for Neuroscience

 Join the nearly half a million neuroscientists from around the world who have propelled their careers at an SfN annual meeting — the premier global neuroscience event.

 The Society for Prevention Research is an organization dedicated to advancing scientific investigation on the etiology and prevention of social, physical and mental health and academic problems and on the translation of that information to promote health and well being.
 Annual meetings take place immediately after Memorial Day.